b00bl1k/5_lang_frequency/README.md

 # Frequency Analysis of Words

-The script takes as an input the path to the file and considers the frequency of words in the text.
+The script takes as input the path to the text file and displays to the console the ten most popular words in this file in decreasing order of frequency.

 # Quickstart